 On November 11th, America celebrates Veterans Day.
 It was initially called Armistice Day.
 It was to commemorate the end of World War I and move the world toward peace.
-On that day, we honor the men and women who’ve worn or wear the uniform of the Armed Forces.
+On that day, we honor the men and women who’ve worn or wear the Armed Forces uniform.
 One can be supportive of the military and veterans, not for endless war.

 The United States has not known peace since after the events of the 9/11 terrorist attacks.
-Today there are service members who will be sent to a theatre of war that has been waged since before they were born.
-After almost 20 years of war, maybe we could give peace chance?
-The War on Terror has come at a high human and financial cost for the country.
+Today, service members will be sent to a theatre of war that has been waged since before they were born.
+After almost 20 years of war, maybe we could give peace a chance?
+The War on Terror has come at a high human and financial cost for the country and the world.